rrobayna/dotfiles/README.md

 - shell scripts
 - Brewfiles (install OS X libs and commandline tools)
 - Caskfiles (install OS X apps using brew)
-- OS X configuration script
+- an OS X configuration script
 - assorted extras

-It also contains a bootstrap script to simplify installation and backup actions for dotfiles and shell scripts.
+The included bootstrap.sh script is intended to simplify installation and backup actions for dotfiles and shell scripts.

 ## Installation